thatcherfreeman/utility-dctls/README.md

 ### Film Grain DCTL
 Creates a random noise, inspired by statistical film models.
 You'll need to pass in a linear image and use two of these DCTLs in a pipeline, one for the Neg stock and one for the print stock, as each one returns the Transmittance of the film stock.

+In order for the math to work out correctly, this DCTL expects that all inputs are nonnegative (and it has a clamp to remove any negative values when they arise).
+I would recommend using this DCTL when the image is in such a state.

 #### DCTL Parameters
 **D Max**: Maximum density